Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 #### 3.2.1 Invoking the Garrappa function.
 Garrappa's function, denoted by ml(arg1,arg2,arg3,arg4), is used in the developed algorithms in the following parts:

-<details><summary>EXPAND Implementation of the Mittag-Leffler in neutron density calculations.</summary>
+<details><summary>CLICK HERE to expand the Implementation of the Mittag-Leffler in neutron density calculations.</summary>
 <p>